boltops-tools/terraspace-docs/_docs/tfvars/instance-option.md

 ---
-title: "Instance Option and Concept"
+title: "Instance Option"
 ---

+## Concept

 Terraspace allows you to deploy multiple instances of your stack with the `--instance` option.
 The stack instance concept enables you to use the same code with different tfvars.